 Contains a high-level inventory of the content and structure of each application which can be useful in determining the complexity of applications.
 It also displays information about potential deployment problems and performance considerations.
 Here is a sample invocation and report.

 Highlights Java EE programming model and WebSphere API differences between the profile types.
-This report contains advice and potential solutions to assess the ease of moving applications from WebSphere traditional, Liberty, JBoss or WebLogic application server to Liberty or to newer versions of WebSphere traditional.
+This report contains advice and potential solutions to assess the ease of moving applications from WebSphere traditional, Liberty, JBoss, WebLogic or Apache Tomcat application server to Liberty or to newer versions of WebSphere traditional.
 It also informs you of any Java EE specification implementation differences that could affect your applications.
 Here is a sample invocation and report.

 The tool can either display an HTML report, or save the report as an HTML or JSON file.